Acting for liquidators in the Saad, Stanford International Bank and Bilta cases

 Top cases of the research period

-Klein and counsel Antonia Mottironi are also continuing to advise the joint liquidators of Stanford International Bank (SIB), an Antiguan bank owned and controlled by US citizen, Robert Allen Stanford, who in 2012 was sentenced to 110 years in prison for operating a US$7 billion Ponzi scheme.
+Klein is also continuing to advise the joint liquidators of Stanford International Bank (SIB), an Antiguan bank owned and controlled by US citizen, Robert Allen Stanford, who in 2012 was sentenced to 110 years in prison for operating a US$7 billion Ponzi scheme.
 The Antiguan insolvency proceedings were recognised in Switzerland, and MBK was retained to represent SIB as the plaintiff in Swiss criminal proceedings for fraud and money laundering, leading in 2014 to the recovery of US$10 million.
-Claims in excess of US$900 million are still being litigated.
+Claims of more than US$900 million are still being litigated.

 Based in Geneva but borderless in its reach, Monfrini Bitton Klein is an internationally recognised, conflict-free litigation boutique focusing on asset recovery, business crime and cross-border insolvency.